-The scalability of WordPress is practically limitless!
+The scalability of a WordPress site is practically limitless!
 A simple page with a proper theme and the right plugins, if configured properly, it can serve millions of views per month without problems.
-But, most of the websites that get enormous traffic comprise significantly more complicated integrations and systems, and utilize an advanced hosting package.
+But, most of high traffic websites comprise significantly more complicated integrations and systems, and utilize an advanced hosting package.

 The critical areas that you need to focus on when scaling your WordPress site for high traffic are: